feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

 ## Example

-Here's a short example that implements the `authenticate` and `logout` actions:
+Here's a short example that implements the `authenticate` and `logout` actions.

 ```js
 export default {